chbailly/SmartCrop/README.md

 1. Load an image from menu
 2. select the perspective you want to generate (rectilinear or cylindric) = see suggestion below
 3. create a crop rectangle (optional)
-4. Click on SmartCrop and wait a bit, the button label switches to BasicCrop when finished
+4. Click on SmartCrop and wait a bit, the button label switches to Rotate when finished
+5. Draw a line (this line will become horizontal when the image will be rotated).
+It sets an anglevalue in the input textarea but you can change the value explicitely.
+6. Click on rotate.
+If the angle was set to zero, it won't do anything.
-5. create a crop rectangle (optional)
+7. create a crop rectangle (optional)
-6. Click on BasicCrop
+8. Click on BasicCrop

 Suggestions:
 * Use rectlinear if the crop width is not too large.
 It will keep the line straightened